-The cost of replacing component of an item of Property, plant and equipment is recognized in the carrying amount of the item if it is probable that the future economic benefits are embodied within the component will flow to the company and its cost can be measured reliably.
-The costs of the day to day servicing of Property, plant and equipment are recognized in the statement of profit or loss and other comprehensive income as incurred.
+The cost of replacing or up-gradation of an item of property, plant and equipment is recognized in the carrying amount of the item if it is probable that the future economic benefits associated with the item will flow to the company and its cost can be measured reliably.
+The carrying amount of the replaced component is derecognized.
+The costs of the day to day servicing of property, plant and equipment are recognized in profit or loss and other comprehensive income as incurred.